bmc0/dsp/README.md

 * `hilbert taps`
 	Simple FIR approximation of a Hilbert transform.
 The number of taps must be odd.
 Bandwidth is controlled by the number of taps.
-* `decorrelate [stages]`
+* `decorrelate [-m] [stages]`
 	Allpass decorrelator as described in "Frequency-Dependent Schroeder Allpass Filters" by Sebastian J. Schlecht (doi:10.3390/app10010187).
-	Default number of stages is 5.
-The average group delay with the default settings is about 8.5ms at high frequencies.
+	If `-m` is given, the same filter parameters are used for all input channels.
+The default number of stages is 5, which results in an average group delay of about 8.5ms at high frequencies.
 * `noise level`
 	Add TPDF noise.
 The `level` argument specifies the peak level of the noise (dBFS).